Cycling around Kilimanjaro: a bike trip through an African Paradise

-For us, however, the best route is currently that which takes in Kilimanjaro’s little-visited northern side.
-For those interested in the culture of the people who call the mountain their home – a culture that, on this side of the mountain, remains largely untouched by the trespasses of the tourist – this trip has no equal.
+Our favourite route, however, is the one that takes in Kilimanjaro’s little-visited northern side.
+For those interested in the culture of the people who call the mountain their home this trip has no equal.

-It’s in the little things that you notice just how little the outside world has infiltrated into this sunny corner of Africa.
-For example, the children here ask not for ‘chocolate’, ‘school pen’ or ‘money’ – requests that you’ll hear pretty much everywhere else in Northern Tanzania; instead, the kids here just want the chance to say ‘Jambo’ to the sweating middle-aged mzungu wobbling past on his bike.
+It’s the little things that make you realise how little the outside world has infiltrated into this sunny corner of Africa.
+For example, the children here ask not for ‘chocolate’, ‘school pen’ or ‘money’ – requests that you’ll hear all the time in Arusha and Moshi.
+Instead, the kids here just want the chance to say ‘Jambo’ to the sweating middle-aged mzungu wobbling past on his bike.
 It’s very lovely and very, very refreshing.

 So how long does it take?
 Well, from our own experience of the Tour de Kili, we were able to pedal from Marangu, on the south-eastern side of the mountain, to Simba Farm, on Kili’s western flank, in two and a half days.
 That’s not going at a frenetic pace at all, and for more experienced cyclists that’s actually quite slow going.
 But it does give you plenty of time to take in the scenery and visit the markets on the way.

 On such a trip you’ll quickly notice that each side of the mountain has its own character.
-On the eastern side, for example, the newly built road has made cycling much more straightforward but it also means that the traffic is greater.
-This is also, interestingly, the hardest side, particularly the long haul up to Useri – a climb that cyclists have dubbed, not inaccurately, Heartbreak Hill.
-It’s a relentless climb, guaranteed to make you sweat and swear while uniformed schoolchildren shout cheerful insults that are addressed to you, though in all honesty are intended more for the amusement of their classmates.
-If you have begun your trip in Marangu and this first day reduces you to tears, don’t despair: the cycling on subsequent days is more straightforward, the gradients less severe and what you see is more diverting too.
+On the eastern side, for example, the newly built road has made cycling much more straightforward.
+But it also means that the traffic is greater.
+This is also, interestingly, the hardest side, particularly the long haul up to Useri.
+It’s a climb that cyclists have dubbed, not inaccurately, Heartbreak Hill.

-By the time you reach the mountain’s western side, the slopes of Kili have been divided up among several huge farms, including Mountainside Farm, where eland and antelope can still be seen roaming.
-(You can read about the experiences of the farmer, David Read, who established Mountainside, in his memoir Another Load of Bull.)
+By the time you reach the mountain’s western side, you’ll see that several huge farms have divided up the slopes of Kili.
+These include Mountainside Farm, where eland and antelope can still be seen roaming.
+(You can read about the experiences of David Read, who established Mountainside, in his memoir Another Load of Bull.)
 Their neighbours are Simba Farm, where rooms and hospitality await.